Mental Health and Well-being at Holmesdale Infant School

 Nurture – weekly small group sessions with trained TA’s.
 These sessions offer time and space for informal discussion whilst engaging in relaxing creative activities.
 Nurture groups run over a half term.

 Mindfulness – Dedicated mindfulness professional to support individual or small groups of children to understand and work through emotions, finding strategies to deal with these emotions when they have negative impact on the child and those around them.

 Vision statement - CLICK HERE TO READ

 Family support worker – Miss Emma Sutton is now our dedicated family support worker.
 She is available in school to talk to about any issues you may have that are concerning you, your child or other members of your family.
-You can drop in and see her on a Monday, Tuesday and Wednesdays
+Please call the office to make an appointment.

 Miss Sutton - FSW